shoubhikraj/water-order/README.md

 Depends on the chemfiles library: https://github.com/chemfiles/chemfiles/ and TCLAP library http://tclap.sourceforge.net/ (v1.2.4 already included in this repository).

-Compiles successfully on Windows with MSVC++ 2019, on Linux with GCC 10, and it should also compile on Mac OS (Instructions for compiling below).
+Compiles successfully on Windows with MSVC++ 2019, on Linux with GCC 10, and it should also compile on Mac OS (Instructions for compiling are provided below).

 ## How to run
 The executable can be run with command line arguments (also without):